Thursday, May 1, 2025

 Each musician within Boomerang is thoroughly proficient.
 But most amazing is the guitarist Richard Ramirez who joined the group a year and a half ago at the age of 15!

 You might recognize Mark Stein's name from the old Vanilla Fudge.
-But the complex arrangements and psychedelic effects that characterized the Fudge and that era are now just a part of of our formative past, the days of our $50 apartments, our first water pipes and our introduction to FM radio.
+But the complex arrangements and psychedelic effects that characterized the Fudge and that era are now just a part of our formative past, the days of our $50 apartments, our first water pipes and our introduction to FM radio.
 But that was then.
 Things are straight ahead now.
 Especially with Boomerang

 ."
 Michael Cuscuna [American jazz record producer and writer.
 He was the co-founder of Mosaic Records and a discographer of Blue Note Records].